Feedback Vertex Set and Even Cycle Transversal for H-Free Graphs: Finding Large Block Graphs: Hardness Results for Even Cycle Transversal on -Free Graphs

 \begin{theorem} For every $p\geq 3$, {\sc Even Cycle Transversal} is \NP-complete for graphs of girth at least $p$. \end{theorem}

-\begin{proof} We reduce from {\sc Even Cycle Transversal}.
+\begin{proof} We reduce from {\sc Even Cycle Transversal} for general graphs by noting the following.
 Namely, the size of a minimum even cycle transversal in $G$ is equal to the size of a minimum even cycle transversal in the graph $G'$ obtained from $G$ by subdividing every edge $2p$ times, and the girth of $G'$ is at least $p$. \end{proof}

 The next theorem is analogous to the one for {\sc Feedback Vertex Set}; see also Table~\ref{t-table}.